Bennyjoez/bennyjoez/README.md

 <h3 align="center">Full Stack Dev from Kenya 🇰🇪</h3>

 <p align="center">
-  Microverse graduate merging farming insights into coding.
-Passionate about innovative app development.
+  Microverse graduate, passionate about innovative app development.
 Let's code the future! 👨‍💻✨ 🏁
   <p align="center">I love coding 👨‍💻 because it’s result-oriented and every bug in the code is an opportunity for me to learn.
 The lines of code are like puzzle pieces that are sorted and organized into a final product.
 Fitting things together is a personal hobby.</p>
   <p align="center">I am currently crafting a shopping app with Node.js backend & Next.js frontend. </p>